wojciechmarek/remote-tetris/README.md

 ⚠️ Use Google Chrome, other browsers were not tested so might not work ☠️

+‼️ Remote controller only: the existing WebRTC communication does not work with the mobile networks.

-A demo is available at [https://remote-tetris.vercel.app](https://remote-tetris.vercel.app).
+A live demo is available at [https://remote-tetris.vercel.app](https://remote-tetris.vercel.app).

 ## Screenshots